 This residential camp is for middle school and high school wind and percussion students.
 Participants perform in a band, study with faculty from the Lawrence Academy of Music and Lawrence University Conservatory of Music, attend performances, and enjoy recreational activities on campus.

-A day at camp includes two band rehearsals, a music theory class, small group instruction, an arts-related exploration class, a rehearsal with the camp choir (instrumentalists get to sing as well as play) and recreation time.
+A day at camp includes two band rehearsals, a musicianship class, small group instruction, an arts-related exploration class, a rehearsal with the camp choir, and recreation time.
+To foster their individual skills, private lessons are available to all students on a first-come, first-served basis daily.
 Students are housed in Lawrence University residence halls and have meals at the Warch Campus Center.

 Each evening features a performance, including a guest ensemble, faculty recital and exploration hour presentations.
 The Finale Concert in the Lawrence Memorial Chapel on Saturday features all bands and the choir.
 These performances are free and open to the public; parents, teachers, and friends may attend any of the musical performances without charge.